 1 an effective and meaningful way throughout Inuit 2 communities, Inuit have to be participants from the ground 3 up.
-4 I want to just briefly mention the 5 sustainable development goals, of which Canada has agreed 6 to at the international level.
-And I think that they're 7 urgent and crucial as well in relation to the health and 8 welfare of the Inuit and, in particular, Inuit women and 9 girls.
-10 The SDGs and the indicators relate to 11 inequalities, poverty, food, health, education, water, 12 sanitation, energy, environment, resources, climate policy, 13 work, economic growth, industry, innovation, infrastructure 14 and institutions of governance, and access to justice.
-All 15 of these are acutely impacting Inuit communities and have 16 direct implications for Inuit women and girls.
-17 Fortunately, UN Women has tried to integrate 18 the perspectives of women in the so-called UN system-wide 19 action plan, which was which emerged out of the sothey've, you know -- they're working and working, my guess is, directly with the permanent forum on Indigenous issues and their members.
+4 I want to just briefly mention the 5 sustainable development goals, of which Canada has agreed

+The SDGs and the indicators relate to inequalities, poverty, food, health, education, water, sanitation, energy, environment, resources, climate policy, work, economic growth, industry, innovation, infrastructure and institutions of governance, and access to justice.
+All of these are acutely impacting Inuit communities and have direct implications for Inuit women and girls.

-called World Conference of Indigenous Peoples.
-And
+Fortunately, UN Women has tried to integrate the perspectives of women in the so-called UN system-wide action plan, which was -- which emerged out of the so-called World Conference of Indigenous Peoples.
+And they've, you know -- they're working and working, my guess is, directly with the permanent forum on Indigenous issues and their members.